 Too Many People

-A house-full of guests is hell on a plumbing system.
-Aside from the 'round-the-clock showering and constant toilet flushing, your house's plumbing is subject to people who don't know it very well (you might not realize this, but just as with cars and spouses, you get to know your plumbing and learn how to avoid problems).
-Often, a combination of bad plumbing habits culminates in a perfect storm: Uncle Don's endless shower begins stressing the drain capacity just as Aunt Peg is flushing her cigarette butts, while the grandkids are washing Play-Doh down the kitchen sink.
-Even without a disaster like this, the additional load on the system means that any lurking problem you had before the holiday weekend, like a running toilet, will certainly come to the fore (or floor) in short order.
+A houseful of guests is hell on a plumbing system.
+Besides the round-the-clock showering and constant toilet flushing, your house's plumbing is subject to people who don't know it very well (just as with cars and spouses, you get to know your plumbing and learn how to avoid problems).
+Often a combination of bad plumbing habits culminates in a perfect storm: Uncle Don's endless shower begins stressing the drain capacity just as Aunt Peg is flushing her cigarette butts, while the grandkids are washing Play-Doh down the kitchen sink.
+Even without a disaster like this, the additional load on the system means any lurking problem from before the holiday weekend, like a running toilet, will certainly come to the fore (or floor) in short order.

 Too Much Food

-It seems that most Thanksgiving plumbing emergencies are nothing more than a clogged kitchen drain.
-Of course, this alone can cripple an already over-stressed and highly dramatic meal preparation (if you've ever witnessed your mother swearing because someone has misplaced a certain baking dish, you're not alone).
+It seems most Thanksgiving plumbing emergencies are nothing more than a clogged kitchen drain.
+Of course, this alone can cripple an already over-stressed. highly dramatic meal preparation (if you've ever witnessed your mother swearing because someone has misplaced a certain baking dish, you're not alone).
 Time and again, the drain gets clogged with the same stuff: potato peels, celery, citrus rinds, fat and oil, turkey skin, and carrots.
 Sometimes it's turkey bones, but that's a real knucklehead move.
-Compounding the problem is the army of helpers in the kitchen, with each person doing their job and no one paying attention to what's going down the drain or the fact that the disposal hasn't been run and is starting to look like a core sample from a landfill.
-And if the drain doesn't stop-up the dinner preparations, there's always the cleanup.
+Compounding the problem is the army of helpers in the kitchen, with each person doing their job and paying no attention to what's going down the drain or the fact that the disposal hasn't been run and is starting to look like a core sample from a landfill.
+And if the drain doesn't stop up the dinner preparations, there's always the cleanup.
 The solution here is simple: Put all food scraps into the trash or compost bin, and run the water frequently to clear the drain.

 This horrible phenomenon needs no explanation.
 And you know it's real.